memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

-One could compare the devicetree to something like a `struct` in `C`, or a `JSON` object.
+One could compare the Devicetree to something like a `struct` in `C`, or a `JSON` object.
 Each node (or object) lists its properties and their values and thus describes the associated device and its configuration.
 From the above snippet we can already somehow see that there's a _system on chip (soc)_ node, that in turn contains a UART instance with some configuration data.

-Personally, I felt the details of the [devicetree specification](https://www.devicetree.org/specifications/) or [Zephyr's official documentation on _devicetree_](https://docs.zephyrproject.org/latest/build/dts/index.html) a bit overwhelming, and I could hardly keep all the information in my head when reading straight through it (getting lost following links again), so in this article, I'm choosing a slightly different approach:
+Personally, I felt the details of the [Devicetree specification](https://www.devicetree.org/specifications/) or [Zephyr's official documentation on _Devicetree_](https://docs.zephyrproject.org/latest/build/dts/index.html) a bit overwhelming, and I could hardly keep all the information in my head when reading straight through it (getting lost following links again), so in this article, I'm choosing a slightly different approach:

 Instead of going into great detail about the _DTS (Devicetree Source) format_, we'll start with a simple project, build it, and dive straight into the input and output files used or generated by the build process.
 Based on those files, one by one, we'll try and figure out how this whole thing works.
 Finally, we'll also create our own nodes, but we won't fully specify the file format.

 In case you're looking for a more detailed description of the _DTS (Devicetree Source) format_, other authors provided much more detailed descriptions - much better than anything I could possibly come up with.
 Here are some of my favorites:

-- My obvious first choice is the [official devicetree specification](https://www.devicetree.org/specifications/).
+- My obvious first choice is the [official Devicetree specification](https://www.devicetree.org/specifications/).
 Just keep in mind that Zephyr made some slight adjustments.
-- Second, when it comes to details [Zephyr's official documentation on devicetree](https://docs.zephyrproject.org/latest/build/dts/index.html) is very hard to beat.
+- Second, when it comes to details [Zephyr's official documentation on Devicetree](https://docs.zephyrproject.org/latest/build/dts/index.html) is very hard to beat.
-- Zephyr's official documentation also includes a more practical information article in the form of a [devicetree how-tos](https://docs.zephyrproject.org/latest/build/dts/index.html).
+- Zephyr's official documentation also includes a more practical information article in the form of a [Devicetree how-tos](https://docs.zephyrproject.org/latest/build/dts/index.html).
-- Finally, the official Raspberry PI documentation also has a [great section about devicetree and the DTS syntax](https://www.raspberrypi.com/documentation/computers/configuration.html#device-trees-overlays-and-parameters).
+- Finally, the official Raspberry PI documentation also has a [great section about Devicetree and the DTS syntax](https://www.raspberrypi.com/documentation/computers/configuration.html#device-trees-overlays-and-parameters).